 The Company is exposed to price risk with respect to diesel fuel purchased for use in its operations.
-The Company anticipates purchasing approximately 30 to 35 million gallons of diesel fuel for use in its operations during 2021.
-To protect the Company's cash flows from increases in the price of diesel fuel for its operations, the Company uses forward physical diesel purchase contracts and purchased heating oil call options.
-At December 31, 2020, the Company had no heating oil call options outstanding.
+The Company anticipates purchasing approximately 40 to 45 million gallons of diesel fuel for use in its operations during 2022.
+To protect the Company's cash flows from increases in the price of diesel fuel for its operations, the Company purchased heating oil call options.
+At December 31, 2021, the Company had protected the price of expected diesel fuel purchases for 2022 with approximately 8 million gallons of heating oil call options with an average strike price of \$2.38 per gallon.
 These positions are not designated as hedges for accounting purposes, and therefore, changes in the fair value are recorded immediately to earnings.